In This Article

 Ultimately, you’re 100% responsible for keeping your decentralized wallet secure.
 The provider can’t help you recover a stolen wallet.
 Avoid clicking on links from unknown sources, and always check the URL when connecting to external websites.
 Additionally, consider keeping the majority of your crypto coins in a hardware wallet.

-How I Ranked the Best Decentralized Crypto Wallets
+How We Ranked the Best Decentralized Crypto Wallets

-I analyzed the markets extensively when researching the best DeFi wallets.
-Read on to explore what I looked for when compiling my decentralized wallet list.
+We analyzed the markets extensively when researching the best DeFi wallets.
+Read on to explore what we looked for when compiling my decentralized wallet list.

 Wallet Types and Devices

-First, I ensured that both hot and cold wallets were included on my shortlist.
-This is because some investors prefer the convenience of hot storage.
-While cold storage is favored by those who prioritize security.
+First, we ensured both hot and cold wallets were included on the shortlist.
+Some investors prefer the convenience of hot storage, while those who prioritize security prefer cold storage.

 How to choose a crypto wallet

-In addition, I ensured that all device types and operating systems were catered for.
+In addition, we ensured that all device types and operating systems were catered to.
 This includes decentralized mobile wallets for Android and iOS.
 Not to mention desktop software and browser extensions.
-Crucially, I included a wallet type for all preferences.
+Crucially, we included a wallet type for all preferences.

 Supported Networks